skx/overseer/README.md

-This might seem a little convoluted, however it is a great design if you have a lot of tests to be executed because it allows you to deploy multiple workers - Instead of having a single host executing all the tests you can can have 10 hosts, each watching the redis-queue pulling jobs, & executing them as they become available.
+This might seem a little convoluted, however it is a great design if you have a lot of tests to be executed because it allows you to deploy multiple workers.
+Instead of having a single host executing all the tests you can can have 10 hosts, each watching the redis-queue pulling jobs, & executing them as they become available.